-Covenant Academy was established by a group of parents committed to providing a biblically based education to students utilizing proven classical instruction.
-Although both the vision for the school and the preparation of these parents has been many years in the making, Covenant Academy was officially incorporated in March 2003 with classes for Kindergarten through eighth grade.
-On September 2, 2003, Covenant Academy began its first school year with 33 families and 18 teachers.
-By 2008, we had outgrown the space we were utilizing at our church home.
-In that year, Covenant Academy merged with Cy-Fair Christian Academy (CFCA).
-In June 2008, Covenant Academy relocated to CFCA's nine-acre tract of land and beautiful 24,000 square foot facility located on Telge Road.
-In August 2012, Covenant Academy launched its high school.
-We have continued to grow and in 2015, 12th grade was added.
+Covenant Academy was established by a group of parents committed to providing a classical and Christian education for their children.
+Covenant Academy was officially incorporated in March 2003 with classes for kindergarten through eighth grade: 33 families and 18 teachers.
+By 2008, we had outgrown the space we were renting.
+Covenant Academy merged with Cy-Fair Christian Academy and relocated to CFCA's nine-acre tract of land and beautiful 24,000 square foot facility located on Telge Road that June.
+In August 2012, Covenant Academy launched its high school and graduated its first class in 2016.

-Our school mascot is the Patriots, and our school colors are red, white, and navy blue.
-Our school has four houses named after founding fathers who are worthy of imitation: Washington, Madison, Hamilton, and Henry.
-Each house has a corresponding house color and crest: Maroon, Teal, Purple and Yellow.
+Our school mascot is the Patriot, our colors are red, white, and navy blue and our four houses are Washington, Madison, Hamilton, and Henry.
+Each house has a corresponding house color, (Maroon, Teal, Purple and Yellow), crest, motto, animal, and virtue.